ramanathanrv/test-dc/docs/javascript.md

 ### Redirect or Popup?

 Authentication can be performed either via a **popup** or using the traditional **redirection based flow**.
 In the former, a separate window opens up to conduct the authentication.
 This popup is closed as soon as the payment is complete.
+You can control this choice by passing the appropriate value in `redirect` element.

 In the code snippet above showing `Juspay.Setup`, there are two handlers `success_handler` and `error_handler`.
 If the payment is successful, then success_handler is invoked.
 If the payment failed, then `error_handler` will be invoked.

-### Payment Response in Mobile
+### Redirect Flow

 For mobile, redirection flow is chosen by default.
 You cannot change this.
-So, you must always ensure that you have coded the case to handle the **redirection flow** as well.
+So, you **must always** ensure that you have coded the case to handle the **redirection flow** as well.

 ### Card Form Validation